couchbaselabs/mcsoda/README.md

 Instead, mcsoda uses a "streaming" or batched approach similar to spymemcached's design.

-Instead of doing individual send() & recv() calls for each request, mcsoda batches up a (configurable) number of requests into one buffer and does single, large send() system call.
+Instead of invoking multiple, individual send() & recv() calls for each request, mcsoda batches up a (configurable) number of requests into one buffer and invokes a single, large send() system call.
+And, mcsoda invokes read()'s in buffered fashion.
 This results in fewer system calls, and the networking stack is better utilized.
-On the server-side, key-value servers like memcached can be more fully utilized doing request processing work rather than waiting for the request-response tennis ball to be batted back and forth across the net.
+On the server-side, key-value servers like memcached can be more fully utilized with real request processing work rather than waiting for the request-response tennis ball to be batted back and forth across the net.